internetarchive/iari/README.development.md

 IARI features a number of endpoints that help patrons get structured data about references in a Wikipedia article:

+### Endpoints
 [___describe endpoints here briefly with links to further descriptions below___]

 new endpoints:

 /article

+### Code Layout

+*Note: the suffix "V2" is added to all the currently active and supported endpoints and their supporting classes.
+This is to distinguish them from the older endpoints that no longer use relevant code - essentially deprecated.
+Someday the V2 extension will be removed when only the newer endpoints remain.*

+All endpoint classes defined in: `src/views/v2`\
+All Schema classes defined in: `src/models/v2/schema`\
+All Job classes defined in: `src/models/v2/job`

 # Setup & Deployment